-• VLAN_TAGGED_ID: Specify a range of VLANs to tag, for example: 1, 10, 30, 32, 100-200.
+• VLAN\TAGGED\ID: Specify a range of VLANs to tag, for example: 1, 10, 30, 32, 100-200.

-9.7 Open vSwitch on VXLAN Networks
+9.6.3 Using Open vSwitch on VXLAN Networks

-This guide describes how to use the Open vSwitch on the VXLAN networks.
-The specialized driver combines features of existing Open vSwitch and VXLAN drivers.
+This section describes how to use Open vSwitch on VXLAN networks.
+To use VXLAN you need to use a specialized version of the Open vSwtich driver that incorporates the features of the VXLAN driver.
 It's necessary to be familiar with these two drivers, their configuration options, benefits, and drawbacks.